New Zealand Portrait Gallery

-The New Zealand Portrait Gallery Te Pūkenga Whakaata is an art gallery located in Wellington, New Zealand, in the Waterfront Shed 11 building.
+The New Zealand Portrait Gallery Te Pūkenga Whakaata is an art gallery in the Waterfront Shed 11 building in Wellington, New Zealand.

 History

 The gallery was registered as a charitable trust in 1990.
 In 2005 the board hired its first paid director, Avenal McKinnon, who held the position until her resignation in 2014.
 During this time the permanent collection grew from six works to more than 200.
 In 2014, Gaelen Macdonald was appointed as McKinnon's successor.
 In 2017, Jaenine Parkinson took over the role of director.

 Location

 The New Zealand Portrait Gallery's permanent home and exhibition space is in Shed 11, a heritage listed building located on Wellington's Queens Wharf.
 Shed 11 was built in 1904–5 and designed by William Ferguson, chief engineer of the Wellington Harbour Board.
 In 1985, Shed 11 was transformed into a gallery space and in 2010 the New Zealand Portrait Gallery secured a long term lease on the building.